Compare Stump Removal Estimates Now

 You can either burn it or dig it out or get in a professional stump removal service.

 Like all things organic, it costs more.
 The cheaper method of doing things is cheaper a lot of the time, but if you care for the quality of your garden and the soil, I advise getting a stump grinder in the do the job.

 There are no chemicals involved and the stump will be gone in about 30 minutes.
-It will turn your stump into wood-chip which you can then use on your garden.
+It will turn your stump into a wood-chip which you can then use in your garden.

 Do chemicals ruin my garden?